 - About 73% of consumers express trust in content produced by AI.
 (SeoProfy)

 - 56% of marketers say the internet is now saturated with AI-generated content, while 65% report that consumers are becoming better at recognizing it.
-(Hubspot)
+(HubSpot)

 - 66% of consumers estimate that AI will overtake traditional search within the next five years.
 (Search Engine Land)